Candle vigil for missing fishermen

 The alarm was raised by a third man who got off the trawler before being rescued by the crew of a passing boat.

-The local community are joining together for a service to show their support for the men's families.
+On Saturday the local community joined together for a service to show their support for the men's families.

 The Clyde Fishermen's Association has set up a fund aimed at recovering the bodies of Mr Krawczyk and Mr MacDougall and providing support for their wives and children.